-The complex world of pension, executive compensation, health, and other fringe benefits offered to employees is more highly regulated than perhaps any other area of organizational life.
+The complex world of pension, executive compensation, health, stock-based, and other fringe benefits offered to employees is more highly regulated than perhaps any other area of organizational life.
 Almost every communication, negotiation or transaction regarding employee benefits is subject to some form of federal and state oversight, and there are a myriad of statutory and regulatory obligations that require timely government filings as well as frequent updates to plan documents.
-The experienced lawyers and litigators of Crowell & Moring LLP's ERISA and Employee Benefits practice help clients attract and retain top talent, ensure compliance with the many laws and regulations that govern employee remuneration, and resolve disputes with employees, regulators and law-enforcement officials in this highly sensitive arena.
+The experienced lawyers and litigators of Crowell & Moring LLP's ERISA and Employee Benefits practice help clients attract and retain top talent, ensure compliance with the complex laws and regulations that govern employee benefits and compensation, and resolve disputes with employees and regulators in this highly sensitive arena.

 Our lawyers are among the top tier of employee benefits and Employee Retirement Income Security Act (ERISA) counselors and litigators.
 Members of our team have been profiled and featured in numerous legal journals as well as industry and legal publications such as BNA Pension and Benefits Reporter, Tax Notes, Bloomberg Government, BNA's Federal Contracts Report, Broker Dealer (BD) Week, Compliance Week, Employment Law360, Forbes, Politico.com and The National Law Journal/Legal Times.
 One of our partners argued the landmark ERISA case LaRue before the U.S. Supreme Court, concerning the scope of ERISA's civil enforcement provisions, and our lawyers have successfully represented clients in federal and state district and appellate courts across the country.

 Our lawyers are frequently asked to present at conferences and seminars nationwide, both online and in person, on topics relating to employee benefits, ERISA, retirement and tax issues.
-This includes conferences and seminars sponsored by American Benefits Council (ABC), National Association of Health Underwriters (NAHU), the National Association of Professional Employer Organizations (NAPEO), Financial Executives International (FEI), Tax Executives Institute (TEI), and America's Health Insurance Plans (AHIP), to name just a few.
+This includes conferences and seminars sponsored by American Benefits Council (ABC), National Association of Health Underwriters (NAHU), the National Association of Professional Employer Organizations (NAPEO), Financial Executives International (FEI), American Society of Pension Professionals and Actuaries (ASPPA), Tax Executives Institute (TEI), and America's Health Insurance Plans (AHIP), to name just a few.